golanlevin/DrawingWithMachines/assignments/2025/02_getting_started/README.md

 * On BlueSky, at [#penplotter](https://bsky.app/hashtag/penplotter) and [#plottertwitter](https://bsky.app/hashtag/plottertwitter)
 * In the Feral File exhibition, [*+GRAPH*](https://feralfile.com/explore/exhibitions/graph-8vs)

 You can also browse work by some individual contemporary artists who use code and plotters extensively in their practices.
-Here's a partial list I've prepared:
+Here's a partial list I've prepared (you are not limited to these artists):

 | Artists                 |                           |                         |
 |:------------------------|:--------------------------|:------------------------|